splunk/splunk-operator/docs/AppFramework.md

 1. Confirm your S3-based remote storage volume path and URL.

 2. Configure credentials to connect to remote store by either:
-   * Configure roles for the Operator and Splunk instance pods using a service role or annotations, or
+   * Configure an IAM role for the Operator and Splunk instance pods using a service account or annotations, or
    * Create a Kubernetes Secret Object with the static storage credentials.
      * Example: `kubectl create secret generic s3-secret --from-literal=s3_access_key=AKIAIOSFODNN7EXAMPLE --from-literal=s3_secret_key=wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY`